-Thomas Kühne is the Strassler Family Chair in the Study of Holocaust History at the Strassler Center for Holocaust and Genocide Studies and Professor of History at Clark University.
-Currently he serves also as Director of Holocaust and Genocide Graduate Studies.
-Affiliated with Women’s Studies Program and Race and Ethnic Relations Program at Clark, he teaches Modern European and German History, with a focus on the Holocaust and Nazi Germany.
-His research explores the relation of war, genocide, and society, long-term traditions of political culture and political emotions in Europe, and the problem of locating the Holocaust and Nazi Germany in the continuities and discontinuities of the 20th century.
+Thomas Kühne is the Director of the Strassler Center for Holocaust and Genocide Studies at Clark University where he also holds the Strassler Chair in Holocaust History.
+He teaches Modern European and German History, with a focus on the Holocaust and Nazi Germany.
+His research explores the relation of war, genocide, and long-term traditions of political culture and political emotions in Europe, and the problem of locating the Holocaust and Nazi Germany in the continuities and discontinuities of the 20th century.

 Thomas Kühne earned his Ph.D. from the University of Tübingen in 1992 and taught at the Universities of Konstanz, Tübingen and Weingarten in Germany thereafter.
 His initial scholarly work focused on political conflicts and consensus strategies in 19th and 20th century Germany.
 His dissertation on Prussian electoral politics in Imperial Germany (published 1994) won the German Bundestag Research Prize.
 Since then, Kühne has been especially interested in the history of war, genocide, and masculinities.
 His essay collection on the history of masculinities in modern Germany, Männergeschichte-Geschlechtergeschichte (Men’s History—Gender History, 1996) established this field in Central Europe and stimulated a broad range of innovative gender studies.
 From 1998 to 2001 he served as chair of the German Historical Peace Research Association, engaged in the new military history, and co-edited (with Benjamin Ziemann, University of Sheffield, U.K.) the volume Was ist Militärgeschichte?
 (What is Military History, 2000).
 Awarded major grants from the German Research Foundation, he completed his habilitation thesis at the University of Bielefeld in 2003.

 Accepting an invitation for a fellowship from the Institute of Advanced Study in Princeton, New Jersey, he came to the United States in 2003 and moved to Clark the year after.
 In 2010, he was awarded a fellowship from the John Simon Guggenheim Memorial Foundation and spent another year as fellow at the Institute for Advanced Study in Princeton.
-In summer 2012, he was a Visiting Professor of History at the Leibniz University in Hannover, Germany.
+Since then, he has held visiting appointments at the Leibniz University of Hannover and at the Center for Contemporary History in Potsdam, both in Germany.

 Kühne’s recent studies explore the emotional and moral frameworks of collective violence, especially its ‘constructive side’: the production of collective identity through war and genocide.
 His 2006 book Kameradschaft suggests that the myth of comradeship, born in the First World War, shaped the experiences and actions of German WWII soldiers as well as war memory after 1945.
 Comradeship combined male bonding through criminal means with in-group “humanity.”
 It established a moral reference system that abandoned the idea of individual responsibility and enabled soldiers to carry out or support the Holocaust.
-Scrutinizing the entire Nazi society, Kühne’s new book Belonging and Genocide.
+A completely revised and expanded English version was published as The Rise and Fall of Comradeship with Cambridge University Press in 2017.
+Scrutinizing the entire Nazi society, Kühne’s book Belonging and Genocide.
 Hitler’s Community, 1918-1945 (Yale University Press 2010) explores how the Germans switched to community-based violent ethics even before the Nazis came to power, and how the Nazis used the human desire for community to build a genocidal society.
 It argues that the German nation eventually found itself through committing the Holocaust.

 Kühne’s current research projects deal with the constructive side of mass violence in a broader historical and comparative perspective as well as with the relation between historiography and collective memories of genocides.
 Kühne is also working on a book that uncovers how race, gender, class, age, and other categories of difference have intervened in constructions and practices of beauty and body aesthetics in modern global history.

 Kühne’s edited or co-edited volumes include The Holocaust and Local History (2011, with Tom Lawson); Massenhaftes Töten.
 Kriege und Genozide im 20.
 Jahrhundert (Mass Killing.
 Wars and Genocides in the 20th Century, 2004, with Peter Gleichmann); Von der Kriegskultur zur Friedenskultur?
 Zum Mentalitätswandel in Deutschland seit 1945 (War Culture into Peace Culture?
 Changing German Mentalities since 1945, 2000).
 A volume on Globalizing Beauty.
-Body Aesthetics in the 20th Century, co-edited with Hartmut Berghoff, is to appear in 2013 with Palgrave MacMillan.
+Body Aesthetics in the 20th Century (co-edited with Hartmut Berghoff, 2013).